dotnet/dotNext/docs/features/cluster/wal.md

 The following methods allows to implement this scenario:
 * `AppendAsync` adds a series of log entries to the log.
 All appended entries are in uncommitted state.
 Additionally, it can be used to replace entries with another entries
-* `AppendAndEnsureCommitAsync` adds a single log entry and waits untile the entry is committed
 * `DropAsync` removes the uncommitted entries from the log
 * `CommitAsync` marks appended entries as committed.
 Optionally, it can force log compaction
 * `EnsureConsistencyAsync` suspends the caller and waits until the last committed entry is from leader's term